voschezang/coding-handbook/subjects/behaviour.md

 The main types of activity are: continuation, deviation and rejection.

 **Continuation** relates to business as usual (BAU): daily operations.
+Repetition.
 An organization will keep operating indefinitely until something changes.
 Similar to the conservation of [momentum](https://en.wikipedia.org/wiki/Momentum).
 This may include continuous improvement.

 **Deviation** involves a *change* to the standard trajectory.
 E.g. improvement projects.